 Fried morels, where have you been all my life?
 Seriously.
-I have eaten morels for decades, but only recently have I experenced the glory of the fried morel.
+I have eaten morels for decades, but only recently have I experienced the glory of the fried morel.
 I am not looking back.

 Frying morels in flour, breading or batter is the go-to method of eating these most coveted of springtime mushrooms for most of North America.
 But not where I live, in the Pacific West.

-Here we tend to saute them with other spring vegetables and toss them into pasta or somesuch.
-I looked down on the fried morel as borderline ghetto… until I finally had some about a year ago.
+Here we tend to sauté them with other spring vegetables and toss them into pasta, make risotto or somesuch.
+I looked down on fried morels for a long time… until I finally had some.
 I was wrong.
 Simple?
 You bet.
 But so, so good.

 The secret is the coating on the mushroom.
 A good breading or batter will not only give you a nice crunch, but it will protect the morel inside, which will cook not by contact with the hot oil, but by steaming from within.
 Few other methods really highlight the actual flavor and texture of morel mushrooms.